bloohacked/windows-xp-simulator/README.md

 ### App Store

 RebornXP includes an app store where users can download and install a variety of applications.
-The app store currently includes a text editor, calculator, image viewer, and more.
+The app store currently includes a text editor, calculator, image viewer, and more.e

 ### New Themes